 LCD will contact some people who have a positive test directly.
 If you receive a call, please accept the offer of being loaned an oximeter and their offer of support.

-The service is available to those with a recent positive COVID-19 test result and at increased risk.
+The service is commisioned until the end of August and is available to those with a recent positive COVID-19 test result and at increased risk.
 To find out more details on how you can borrow a pulse oximeter, please contact your registered GP practice.